eisensenpou/orbits-of-earth-and-moon/README.md

 # 🌍 Earth and Moon Orbits Simulation

-This project simulates the **three-body system** of the Sun, Earth, and Moon — computing their orbits using Newtonian gravity and visualizing the results in both static and animated plots.
+This project simulates the **three-body system** of the Sun, Earth, and Moon — computing their orbits using Newtonian gravity, runge kutta 4 integration, and visualizing the results in both static and animated plots.

 ---